 1 tablespoon salt free seasoning blend (table blend or herb blend is best)

-11. Pour into baking dish.
+- Pour into a baking dish.
 Cover and bake for 30 minutes.

 Taco Surprise Casserole